Trams in Adelaide: Renewal and expansion

 In the 2008 state budget, the government announced that it would extend the tram line further.
 The first extension, completed in early 2010, was from the existing North Terrace terminus to the Adelaide Entertainment Centre in the inner north-west suburb of Hindmarsh, with a park and ride service set up on Port Road.
 Following the expected electrification of the Outer Harbor and Grange railway lines, new tram-trains were proposed to run to West Lakes, Port Adelaide and Semaphore by 2018.
 However, these plans were later scrapped in the 2012 state budget.

 In 2017, another stage of expansion was announced, adding a four-way tram junction at the intersection of North Terrace, King William Street and King William Road.
 One further stop would be provided north of that junction, adjacent to the Adelaide Festival Centre, and three to the east of it near the South Australian Museum, University of Adelaide and East End at the new eastern terminus in front of the old Royal Adelaide Hospital.
 The project was expected to cost $80 million with the contract awarded to a joint venture of Downer Rail and York Civil.
 Preliminary works began in July 2017 with major works commencing in October.
 York Civil went broke the next year.
 The extensions opened on 13 October 2018, seven months behind schedule, with the stop at the end of the eastward line known as Botanic Gardens owing to its proximity to Adelaide Botanic Garden.

 In July 2019, the government announced the provision of tram services would be contracted out, along with other transport services in Adelaide.
 In July 2020, Torrens Connect commenced operating Adelaide's trams under an eight-year contract.
+Following the election of the Labor Malinauskas government in 2022, trams were returned to state government management on the 31st of August 2025.

+In July 2024, it was announced that Glenelg tram services would be temporarily suspended between Glenelg and South Terrace for 6 months in 2025 to remove the level crossings at Morphett Road, Cross Road, and Marion Road, as well as upgrading the South Road overpass to support construction of the North-South Motorway.
+The Glenelg tram line was closed beyond South Terrace on 2 August 2025 and reopened on 26 January 2026, with the South Road tram stop to open at a later date due to ongoing construction.

 Adelaide City Council has stated that it plans a tram extension to North Adelaide by 2036, anticipating a doubling of its present population.